 In my last post I discussed some of the needs and challenges of ‘branding’ agroforestry production.
 I concluded by indicating the best branding solution is probably to link the brand to a certification scheme.
-In this post I want to elaborate on that idea and share some of the opportunities and pitfalls of agroforestry certification.
+In this post I want to elaborate on that idea.
+And I’ll share some of the opportunities and pitfalls of agroforestry certification.

 First it’s important to understand that certification is simply a marketing tool.
-Certification allows producers/harvesters to differentiate their products or services by informing consumers about the product or the process by which it was grown or harvested (e. g. that it is safe, sustainable and of high quality).
-Ideally it should also establish that the associated product/production standards have been independently verified.
+Certification allows producers to differentiate their products or services.
+It does this by informing consumers about the product or the process by which it was grown or harvested.
+For example, assuring that it is safe, sustainable and of high quality.
+Ideally it should also establish that the associated product and production standards have been independently verified.

-In some instances this differentiation will attract a socially-conscience customer base that is willing to pay a premium for products that embody their values.
-In other circumstances, certification may be required in order to access markets, and thus sets the baseline expectations of the marketplace.
+In some instances this differentiation will attract a socially-conscience customer base.
+These consumers are willing to pay a premium for products that embody their values.
+In other circumstances, certification may be required in order to access markets.
+And thus, it can set the baseline expectations of the marketplace.

-An unavoidable truth of certification is that it needs a supporting organization to administer the program and to independently verify standards are being met.
-Secondly, the costs associated with the certification bureaucracy increase the cost of production and need to be borne by someone in the system.
+An unavoidable truth of certification is that it needs a supporting organization to administer the program.
+This organization can also independently verify standards are being met.
+Secondly, the costs associated with the certification bureaucracy increase the cost of production.
+And those costs need to be borne by someone in the system.
 As a producer you have to eat those extra costs or pass them on to your customers.

 This link to international markets also means there is a need for global standards.
 This has been the experience of Certified Organic production.
-As Organics have become more globalized, the emphasis has shifted from certifying bodies focused at the regional level, to the national and international level to facilitate import and export dynamics.
-The emergence of an international coordinating body is likely a necessity, but as with the Organic movement, it can evolve out of development from the grassroots.
+As Organic supply chains have become more globalized, the emphasis has shifted from certifying bodies focused at the regional level, to the national and international levels.
+This to facilitate import and export logistics.
+The emergence of an international coordinating body is likely a necessity.
+But as with the Organic movement, it can evolve out of development from the grassroots.

 So while the logistics of setting up a certification scheme for agroforestry production has many examples to work from, the pitfalls of this approach may make it a slow grind forward.

 The first issue revolves around the breadth and complexity of agroforestry management practices.
-Some timber and non-timber forest products are already certified through groups such as the Forest Stewardship Council (FSC) and other programs.
+Some products are already certified through groups such as the Forest Stewardship Council (FSC) and other programs.
 According to the Washington Post, about 15% of the bananas, 10% of forestry products and 7% of the coffee (including shade-grown, agroforestry production) globally comes from certified production.
-But a lack of information about individual species, including a baseline understanding of interactions and sustainable harvesting levels, restricts the range of what can be certified with any legitimacy.
+But a lack of information, including a baseline understanding of interactions and sustainable harvesting levels, restricts the range of what can be certified with any legitimacy.

 The costs associated with certification also need to be reasonable.
-Existing certification schemes can cost in the tens of thousands of dollars to establish and thousands more per year to maintain and pay for auditing.
-This cost burden, for which it may not initially be possible to pass along to the consumer, would be a barrier for small-scale agroforestry operations to become certified.
+Existing certification schemes can cost in the tens of thousands of dollars to establish.
+And can cost thousands more per year to maintain and pay for auditing.
+This cost burden may not initially be possible to pass along to the consumer.
+It would therefore, be a barrier for small-scale agroforestry operations to become certified.
 Certification programs must therefore balance the time and costs involved in the process against potential market gains for the majority of the producer stakeholders.